novemberlc/mcserverguide/README.md

 ### Contributing

-To contribute, please open an issue first.
-Describe what you would like to add or change.
-For simple changes, we can probably just make the change, but for larger things, if we would like to include it, we'll have you open a pull request to add your feature/guide.
+For small changes, such as fixing grammatical issues, open a pull request and we'll merge your change.
+For larger changes, such as adding a guide, please open an issue first to describe what you would like to add or change.
+If we would like to include it, we'll have you open a pull request to add your feature/guide.

 Please test your build locally before contributing: